 Jon Gibbs (email@example.com) is the current

-in Stratford, New Jersey, where he teaches his fun with
+in Lakewood, New Jersey, where he lectures on Creative

 If you'd like information on how to book the Fun with Fiction

 program for your school, please scroll down to the FAQ section

 at the bottom of this page.

 Classroom talks for Grades 3 and up (Duration 40 mins each)

 The Fun with Fiction program is an interactive series of classroom workshops, designed by New Jersey author, Jon Gibbs, to help students achieve some of the writing requirements set out in the Core Educational Standards for schools.
 Citing examples from well-known books, TV shows and movies, Jon walks students through the many stages of writing a story or essay.

 The secondary goal of each module is to get students more interested in reading, and to encourage them to make up stories of their own.